Website icon Xpert.Digital

 Figures on the inflation rate in Germany, the EU and the world

-Price development in Germany
+Price trends in Germany

-Inflation and consumer prices – PDF download
+Inflation and Consumer Prices – PDF Download

-The share of consumer spending is based on price developments in the respective areas.
-The largest consumer spending in 2019 was in the area of housing - around 34.6 percent of a household's consumer spending in that year was spent on housing, energy and home maintenance.
-The prices for land ready for construction in Germany have also increased.
-While a square meter of building land in Germany cost an average of 128 euros in 2011, an average of 190 euros had to be spent on it in 2019.
-The cost of electricity has also risen steadily in recent years.
-The index for the development of electricity prices for households increased from 81 index points in 2000 to 186 index points in 2020.
+The share of consumer spending is determined by price developments in the respective sectors.
+In 2019, the largest share of consumer spending went to housing – approximately 34.6 percent of a household's total consumer spending that year was allocated to housing, energy, and home maintenance.
+Prices for building land in Germany have also risen.
+While a square meter of building land in Germany cost an average of €128 in 2011, the average price had risen to €190 by 2019.
+Similarly, electricity costs have increased steadily in recent years.
+The index for the development of electricity prices for households rose from 81 index points in 2000 to 186 index points in 2020.

 Cost of living

-Cost of Living – PDF Download
+Cost of living – PDF Download

-Cost of living refers to the financial burdens that arise, for example, from rent, electricity or food.
-Expenses for housing, energy and housing maintenance represent the largest item in the cost of living for private households in Germany.
-Housing costs for an average household in Germany amounted to around 890 euros per month in 2019.
-Overall, average private consumer spending amounted to 2,574 euros per month.
+Living expenses refer to the financial burdens incurred, for example, through rent, utilities, and groceries.
+Housing, energy, and home maintenance represent the largest single item in the living expenses of private households in Germany.
+In 2019, housing costs for an average German household amounted to approximately €890 per month.
+Overall, average private consumption expenditure totaled €2,574 per month.

 How much do Germans spend on food?